VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 })
 ```

-## Request with Data/Response Processing
+## Request with Data and Response Processing

 #### Problem